smeetinc/alx-system_engineering-devops/0x00-shell_basics/README.md

-move files with uppercase name to tmp/u remove files ending with ~ create three dictories within one another forming a tree architecture List content with commas,hidden files included with directories and sorted.
+move files with uppercase name to tmp/u remove files ending with ~ create three dictories within one another forming a tree architecture List content with commas,hidden files included with directories and sorted. magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0